pd3v/line/README.md

 # line
 #### A tiny command-line midi sequencer for live coding.

-+ Sends MIDI messages to channel 1.
++ Sends MIDI messages to a channel chosen by you.

 + 1 instrument